code-Anonymynx/Juggling_Trainer/README.md

 **Ideas and Things to Develop**:

 - I'd like to create a nice UI that asks me how I'm feeling today and auto prints the appropriate lists.
-- Populate it with more content
+- Populate it with more content & build most lists.
-- Build most lists
-- Organise the tricks into different catagories
+- Organise the tricks into different catagories - this could be useful for a bunch of things.
-- Create an input to track no# drops per trick, per session
+- Create an input to track no# drops per trick, per session, get that sweet, sweet data.
-- Look at some data over time - **especially interested** to see how good I am at guessing my "mood to juggling ratios" over time
+- Look at some data over time - **especially interested** to see how good I am at guessing my "mood to juggling ratios".